MLB rumors: Latest news, buzz, injuries

 Injuries

+• New York Yankees placed outfielder Jacoby Ellsbury on the seven-day concussion disabled list.

-• Philadelphia Phillies placed outfielder Daniel Nava on the 10-day disabled list with a left hamstring strain.
-Move is retroactive to May 21.
+• New York Mets placed pitcher Tommy Milone on the 10-day disabled list with left knee sprain.
+Move is retroactive to May 22.

-• Rangers third baseman Adrian Beltre could start getting at-bats at extended spring training.
-Beltre has not play this season because of a calf injury.

-• Dodgers outfielder Joc Pederson left Tuesday's game with a neck strain.
+• Kansas City Royals placed pitcher Nate Karns on the 10-day disabled list with right extensor strain.

+• Washington Nationals placed outfielder Chris Heisey on the 10-day disabled list with right bicep rupture.